-- engagement with members of the Risk Management Committee, at least quarterly, to assess the key strategic, operations, reporting and compliance risks facing the Company, the level of risk and the processes implemented to manage each of these key risks over the upcoming twelve months; - quarterly reporting to executive management, the Audit Committee, and annual reporting to the Board, of the Risk Management Committee's assessment regarding the key strategic, operations, reporting and compliance risks facing the Company; - a program for the Audit Committee to review in detail each year the Company's general risk tolerance and all items identified by the Risk Management Committee as high focus risks; - quarterly meetings of the Financial Statements Disclosure Committee to review all quarterly and annual financial statements and results; - an internal audit department with a direct reporting line to the Chair of the Audit Committee; - regular monitoring of the liquidity and status of the Company's finance facilities; - maintaining an appropriate global insurance program; - maintaining policies and procedures in relation to treasury operations, including the use of financial derivatives and issuing procedures requiring significant capital and recurring expenditure approvals; and - implementing and maintaining training programs in relation to legal and regulatory compliance issues such as trade practices/antitrust, insider trading, foreign corrupt practices and anti-bribery, employment law matters, trade secrecy and intellectual property protection.
+- engagement with members of the Risk Management Committee, at least quarterly, to assess the key strategic, operations, reporting and compliance risks facing the Company, the level of risk and the processes implemented to manage each of these key risks over the upcoming twelve months; - quarterly reporting to executive management, the Audit Committee, and annual reporting to the Board, of the Risk Management Committee's assessment regarding the key strategic, operations, reporting and compliance risks facing the Company; - a program for the Audit Committee to review in detail each year the Company's general risk tolerance and all items identified by the Risk Management Committee as high focus risks; - quarterly meetings of the Financial Statements Disclosure Committee to review all quarterly and annual financial statements and results; - an internal audit department with a direct reporting line to the Chair of the Audit Committee; - regular monitoring of the liquidity and status of the Company's finance facilities; - maintaining an appropriate global insurance program;

+- maintaining policies and procedures in relation to treasury operations, including the use of financial derivatives and issuing procedures requiring significant capital and recurring expenditure approvals; and - implementing and maintaining training programs in relation to legal and regulatory compliance issues such as trade practices/antitrust, insider trading, foreign corrupt practices and anti-bribery, employment law matters, trade secrecy and intellectual property protection.

 James Hardie's sustainability strategy integrates our global strategy for value creation and operational performance, and focuses on four key pillars of Communities, Planet, Innovation and Zero Harm.
-In FY23, we raised the level of ambition of our ESG targets, committing to science-based, absolute reductions in our Scope 1+2 greenhouse gas emissions, aiming for zero manufacturing waste sent to landfill and an increase diversity in management & senior leadership.
+In FY23, we raised the level of ambition of our ESG targets, committing to science-based, absolute reductions in our Scope 1+2 greenhouse gas emissions, aiming for zero manufacturing waste sent to landfills and increased diversity in management & senior leadership.
+We continued advancing that work in FY24 by setting near-term regional targets and including funds in regional budgets to support progress at a local level while collaborating across our value chain in building a culture of sustainability.

 We are committed to continuously expanding our understanding of climate-related risks and opportunities over the short, medium and long term, as well as determining the impact of different scenarios on our business, strategy and financial planning.
-The table on page 56 of our FY23 Sustainability Report page highlights our key climate risks and opportunities, how they affect our strategy and the actions we have taken in FY23.
+The table on page 33 of our FY24 Sustainability Report highlights our key climate risks and opportunities, how they affect our strategy and the actions we have taken in FY24.